Caring for Missionaries in Light of COVID-19

 The decision for a missionary to come home or stay on the field is made by them in consultation with their field leaders, sending churches and our Member Development Team.
 Additionally, a missionary’s presence in their host country may be affected by local laws and regulations.
 Each missionary’s situation is unique, and Pioneers is assisting them individually in making this decision.
 We continue to monitor State Department recommendations, as well as local guidance related to COVID-19 from U.S. embassies and consulates in the countries where missionaries live.

 4. Is COVID-19 affecting missionaries’ access to services from Pioneers-USA?

 The U.S. office is still functioning.
-However, all employees who are able to work remotely are doing so through May 31 in order to increase social distancing and decrease exposure.
+However, all employees who are able to work remotely are doing so in order to increase social distancing and decrease exposure.
 We are grateful that technology allows our Member Development Team to continue to serve missionaries without interruption.
 Additionally, sending and supporting churches are involved in providing care and counsel.
 Field leaders also continue to care for teams and members in their ministry locations.

 5. How does COVID-19 affect events at Pioneers-USA’s headquarters?

 Unfortunately, we have had to cancel all on-campus events until the end of 2020 to limit the spread of this virus.
 In the meantime, we have expanded our use of virtual tools to conduct orientations, training, missionary debriefs and other gatherings.
 While these resources are no replacement for personal engagement, we see this as an opportunity to trust in God and to respond creatively to new challenges.

 6. Is Pioneers continuing to send missionaries to the field?